jesse-ai/docs/docs/docs/roadmap.md

 - ✅ More bug fixes to make Jesse more stable and reliable.

 ## Q4 2022
-- A big surprise!
-It's an important partnership.
-Can't reveal details yet ;)
+- ✅ Release live trading driver for [Bitget](https://jesse.trade/bitget)
+- ✅ Introduce the "free" plan for live trading
+- Release the stable `1.0` version
 - Support for stocks trading via FTX's "tokenized stocks"
-- Release the stable `1.0` version

 ## Beyond
 - Improve the strategy index page to include more strategies with (automated) up-to-date metrics